 And the story of what happened in Mississippi in August 1955 may not be finished, either.
 Till's body was exhumed and positively identified as part of a 2004 Department of Justice reopening of the case, which resulted in no new charges.
 A Mississippi grand jury in 2007 found no evidence, suggested by documentarian Beauchamp that as many as 14 people may have taken part in his kidnapping and murder.
 In 2018, the Department of Justice again opened up an investigation; it's evidently still pending.

 Many articles, books and documentaries have been produced on the story.
-There's now an Emmett Till Interpretive Center in Sumner, Mississippi.
-A few other museums are in the works.
+The newest feature film, "Till," which hit the big screen Oct.
+7, 2022 and stars Danielle Deadwyler as Mamie Till-Mobley, is about Till-Mobley's attempt to expose those involved in her son's attack.
+There's also now an Emmett Till Interpretive Center in Sumner, Mississippi.
 The state of Mississippi has several road signs that detail places in the Emmett Till story, though many of the signs continue to be shot and otherwise vandalized.